top of page

-Welcome to the Multimodal Approaches to Pathogenic Personality and Emotion Development or "MAPPED" lab at the University of Western Ontario Department of Psychology!
+Welcome to the MAPPED lab at the University of Western Ontario!

 Our goal is to advance research focused on improving health outcomes for those vulnerable to self-inflicted injury (SII), borderline personality disorder (BPD), and suicide.
 These clinical problems are associated with profound emotional suffering and financial burden for affected individuals, their families, communities, and society.
 Individuals with BPD are highly stigmatized, and many clinicians are reluctant to accept acutely suicidal clients, resulting in significant barriers to treatment.

 At the broadest level, we study how social contexts interact with biologically-mediated regulatory processes to eventuate in SII and BPD.
-We are particularly invested in (1) differentiating among indicators of SII, BPD, and suicide in order to aid in early identification and prevention and (2) facilitating effective treatment by evaluating how intervention mechanisms affect biological and behavioral markers of risk.
+We are particularly invested in (1) differentiating among indicators of SII, BPD, and suicide in order to aid in early identification and prevention and (2) facilitating effective treatment by evaluating intervention mechanisms.
 We focus on how core transdiagnostic vulnerabilities to psychopathology (e.g., emotion dysregulation, sleep disruption, disinhibition, familial conflict) are shaped into specific diagnostic presentations.
-As with other psychiatric and physical disorders, understanding etiopathophysiological processes will almost certainly aid in diagnosis, prevention, and treatment.

 MAPPED Lab Research Areas

 Prospective identification of youth at risk for SII and BPD: